 I called an ambulance at 6am as couldn’t breathe properly and the infection in my throat meant there was a constant stream of saliva etc. I couldn’t speak and had to type on my phone to tell the paramedics what had happened.
-The then took me into hospital at Durham and waited to see a doctor.
+The then took me to the hospital at Durham and waited to see a doctor.
 A&E waiting times and situations have been taking a bit of a bashing over the past year with people using it as a quick fix for minor ailments.

 I was give something to be sick into by the paramedic as he had tried to give me liquid paracetamol and I couldn’t manage that.
 I had a fever due to the infection and they wanted to get this down.
-Unfortunately when (I hope you are not reading this whilst eating) but I coughed too hard and burst part of the abscess in the back of my throat finding it hard to breathe I was taken around to resusitation.
+Unfortunately when (I hope you are not reading this whilst eating) but I coughed too hard and burst part of the abscess in the back of my throat finding it hard to breathe I was taken around to resuscitation.

 The care I received was second none.
 They carefully monitored me and said then that they would have to move me down to the ENT (Ear Nose and Throat) Specialist Hospital in Darlington.
 But then they made the decision to blue light me down to the hospital.
 Not overly happen as this is when I realised the seriousness of the illness.